giz-berlin/keycloak-ldap-server/README.md

 - [implemented] providing a list of E-Mail addresses to printers
 - providing an address book, for example to mail clients
-- informing the NextCloud about active users, so that deactivated users can be removed
+- [implemented] informing the NextCloud about active users, so that deactivated users can be removed
 - informing the locking system about user roles/group memberships

 ### Creating a binary for a new use case